mondeja/mdpo/test/test_po2md/translate-examples/markuptext/links.md

 Visit <https://www.github.com/mondeja/mdpo>

-Write an email to <fake@example.com> if you want help
+Write an email to <fake@example.com> if you want help.

 [//]: # (Links by reference)